devenes/terraform-alb-asg-app/README.md

 ---

-- You can get your subnets using the following command with AWS CLI:
+### You can get your existing subnets using the following command with AWS CLI:

 ```bash
 aws ec2 describe-subnets --no-paginate --filters "Name=default-for-az,Values=true" | egrep "(VpcId)|(SubnetId)"